 Our audit committee consists of independent directors Len Oppenheim, Tom Steding, and Kareem Irfan.
 The board of directors has determined based on its evaluation that Len Oppenheim qualifies as an "audit committee financial expert" as defined by SEC rules.
 The audit committee's duties under the terms of its charter are to (1) monitor the quality and integrity of the Company's financial statements and systems of internal controls regarding risk management, finance and accounting; (2) monitor the independent auditor's qualifications and independence; (3) monitor the performance of the Company's internal audit function and independent auditors; and (4) issue the report required by the Securities and Exchange Commission to be included in the Company's annual proxy statement.
 However, the committee members are not acting as professional accountants or auditors, and their functions are not intended to duplicate or substitute for the activities of management and the independent auditors.
-The audit committee is empowered to retain independent legal counsel and other advisors as it deems necessary or appropriate to assist the audit committee in fulfilling its responsibilities, and to approve the fees and other retention terms of the advisors.
+The audit committee is empowered to retain independent legal advisors.
 The audit committee members possess an understanding of financial statements and generally accepted accounting principles.